Like most other GoPros, the HERO10 Black includes Burst Mode photos. This allows you to shoot rapid sequences of still images.

 The HERO10 does not have Continuous Photo.

 Several previous models of GoPro cameras have had a related feature called Continuous Photo.
-The gist is that rather than a preset number of images in a specific time, it shoots rapidly while the shutter is held down.
+The gist is that rather than a preset number of images over a specific duration, you control the duration by holding down the shutter button.
+But it’s a moot point on the HERO10–it doesn’t have that feature.

 Zoom & Field of View